robert-solomon12/FIT-X-Logger/README.md

 ## Status
- - In Progress for a later release in the future. (see more information in the current releases descriptions)
+ - In Progress for a later release in the future. (for more information, please see the descriptions in the current releases)

 ## Contact_Information